Scholarships Available

 - Preference to students with financial need

-One, non-renewable scholarship to a graduating senior from White Cloud High School.
+To be awarded to a graduating senior from White Cloud High School

-One, non-renewable award to a graduating high school senior from Hesperia High School.
+To be awarded to a graduating high school senior from Hesperia High School

 - GPA of 2.0-3.0